‘The Curse of Oak Island’: Newest Season 7 Could Include Shipwreck Treasure Finds and More

 Season 7 might feature new excavation methods

-She also pointed out multiple trucks with heavy equipment have been arriving every day, proving that there’s about to be some major action on Oak Island.
+The fan also pointed out multiple trucks with heavy equipment have been arriving every day, proving that there’s about to be some major action on Oak Island.
 Remember, last season the Laginas found evidence of what appears to be a sunken ship, which they’ll certainly be exploring further this season.
 The new equipment proves that this excavation is going to be new and unique to what we’ve seen before.

-She also made note that it appears the team is working on building the cofferdam, which could mean expanded coverage and a potential connection to the Money Pit.
+This fan also made note that it appears the team is working on building the cofferdam, which could mean expanded coverage and a potential connection to the Money Pit.
 Cracking that code would mean a higher likelihood of finding something truly valuable — something like the Holy Grail.
 Literally.

 What else can we expect in Season 7?